halltristanj/courses_and_education/README.md

 Note: This is mixed code between what is provided in the course and what I have added.

+# algorithms
+Common algorithms that I've written personally from scratch for practice.

 ## Udemy (ordered by in progress)
 ### Computer Science 101: Master the Theory Behind Computer Programming
 Status: :hourglass_flowing_sand: In progress